bbc/peaks.js/README.md

   // Random colour per segment (overrides segmentColor)
   randomizeSegmentColor: true,

   // Zoom view adapter to use.
-Valid adapters are: 'AnimatedZoomAdapter' (default) and 'StaticZoomAdapter'
+Valid adapters are: 'animated' (default) and 'static'
-  zoomAdapter: 'AnimatedZoomAdapter',
+  zoomAdapter: 'animated',

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.